 This is the visual part of the system where all work items are placed.

-These represent work items or, in other words,“work to be done”.
+in other words,“work to be done”.

 These enforce focus, eliminate context switching and improve productivity.

 You’ll also be able to measure and analyze projects and place essential focus on accelerating the growth within your organization.
 It really is as simple as that, no matter how complex your project work flows may be.

 Kanban in a nutshell – what’s really in it for me?